Contact Us

 If the employee fails to attend a review meeting on more than one occasion (without good reason), the employer can treat the request as if it has been withdrawn.
 They must then notify the employee that they have done this.

-The employer has three months (from the date the request was made) to consider the request.
+The employer has two months (from the date the request was made) to consider the request.
 They must make a formal response to each request.
 They must either:

 • Agree to the request and the changes to the employee’s working practices.
 Update the employees contract to reflect these changes.